 Sailor jacket from I Was Lord Kitchener's Valet.

-Great photos by Simos Tsapnidis of Henekeys and Finch's (pubs) on Portobello Road in 1966 - 1967 & much more, here.
-Dennis Wilson & Al Jardine of The Beach Boys shopping on Portobello road, filmed in 1966 by Peter Whitehead. edited to accompany The Spectrum's 1967 45 release, here.
-And the original promo film for The Spectrum's Portobello Road single here.
+IMAGE CREDITS & LINKSAll images scanned by Sweet Jane from RAVE magazine December 1966.
+Original editorial by Lesley Garner.
+All photographs by Mark Sharratt.
+Portobello Road Market illustration by Alan Parry.
+Discover more about the history of Portobello Road & Market.
+Great photos by Simos Tsapnidis of Henekeys and Finch's (pubs) on Portobello Road in 1966-1967 & much more.
+Ten years later—photos of Portobello Road Market in 1977.
+Dennis Wilson & Al Jardine of The Beach Boys shopping on Portobello road, filmed in 1966 by Peter Whitehead. edited to accompany The Spectrum's 1967 45rpm release.
+And the original promo film for The Spectrum's Portobello Road single.